grafana/grafana/docs/sources/developers/http_api/data_source.md

 - **name** – Name of data source
 - **type** – Type of data source
 - **url** – Url of data source
-- **access** - The access mode for the data source. "proxy" or "direct"
+- **access** - The access mode for the data source. "proxy" or "direct".
+Some data sources are only compatible with proxy.
 - **basicAuth** – Whether basic authentication is enabled for the data source.

 **Example Graphite Request with basic auth enabled**: